AndrewKeig/supermyx/readme.md

 # supermyx

-supermyx is a highly oppionated rabbitmq wrapper around node-amqp.

-supermyx can be configure to implement various messaging patterns, ive tested this with:
+supermyx is a highly oppionated rabbitmq wrapper around node-amqp and can be configured to implement various messaging patterns:

 - work queues
 - publish subscribe

 By default supermyx uses the rabbitmq extension `publisher confirms`, and is configured to use acks.

-supermyx will emit logs at various intervals; so you can setup a handler listening to `amqp-log`.
+supermyx will emit logs at various intervals; so you can setup a handler listening to `worker:log`.

-The following is included in the examples folder.
+The following is also included in the examples folder.

 ## Work Queue

 The following example configuration is for a work queue.
 A work queue contains a single queue.
-Each consumer of the queue pulls of a single message in a round robin fashion; so load is distributed evenly amongst consumers.
+Each consumer pulls a single message off the queue in a round robin fashion; so load is distributed evenly amongst consumers.

 ### producer

 Currently each producer creates its own amqp connection.
 This is not ideal, and we will change this to a connection pool asap.
+The connection is closed when the message is published.

 On error this producer will promise `reject`; on success, promise `resolve`.